-It's also possible to appoint an advisory trustee to work with the trustees.
+It's also possible to appoint a special trust adviser (previously known as an advisory trustee) to work with the trustees.
 As with the role of protector, this role can be restricted to specific trust assets.
-The law gives trustees protection if they act in reliance on advice from an advisory trustee.
+The law gives trustees protection if they act in reliance on advice from a special trust adviser.

-Appointing an advisory trustee can be a good way to make use of the knowledge or experience of a family member or friend, or to involve someone from the wider family group.
-Under proposed law changes, an advisory trustee will be called a special trust adviser.
+Appointing a special trust adviser can be a good way to make use of the knowledge or experience of a family member or friend, or to involve someone from the wider family group.